 Membership of BSSS and its professional body The Institute of Professional Soil Scientists (IPSS) provides the opportunity to attend regional meetings and participate in special interest groups.

 Soil science covers a range of scientific disciplines and there are a number of industry-recognised qualifications available in fields such as engineering, surveying, geology, chemistry and environmental science.

 How your career develops partly depends on the sector you work in.
 Promotion in most areas is based largely on experience, scientific publication and performance.
 You'll be expected to have a working knowledge of most areas of soil sciences, especially if you work for a private consultancy.
-However, you'll probably go on to specialise in one or two areas during your career, for example:
+However, you'll probably go on to specialise in one or two areas during your career.

 If you work for a non-academic research body, such as a government organisation or private sector company, you can expect promotion in your first five to ten years in post.
 There are opportunities to advance within a technical role, with promotion to senior levels, or by moving into managerial roles.

-In higher education, there is structured career progression and after completing a PhD, you can secure a postdoctoral position or a junior lectureship, later moving on to a senior lectureship or a readership within five to ten years.
+There's structured career progression in higher education, and after completing a PhD you can secure a postdoctoral position or a junior lectureship - moving on to a senior lectureship or a readership within five to ten years.
 Research-based jobs are typically for fixed periods so progression is commonly dependent on moves to other projects or organisations.
 Self-employment is an option with extensive experience and a specialisation.

 There are various industry-specific qualifications you can achieve during your career, including the qualification Chartered Scientist (CSci), awarded by the IPSS.